Written by Morgan Gendel, Brannon Braga, and Rene Echevarria

 Directed by Cliff Bole

-Starship Mine is an episode which seems to incorporate the story from the first-season episode 110010001 with the action-hero-like qualities we see from Patrick Stewart as Captain Picard in the film Star Trek: First Contact.
+Starship Mine is an episode that seems to incorporate the story from the first-season episode 110010001 with the action-hero-like qualities we see from Patrick Stewart as Captain Picard in the film Star Trek: First Contact.

 The Enterprise is about to be subjected to a baryon sweep, meaning the entire crew and any organic matter must be removed from the ship or it will not survive.
 While returning to the ship for his saddle for a horseback ride, Captain Picard notices something amiss and is attacked by Tuvok.